-She works as a production editor, is a contributing editor to Electric Literature, and has contributed to sites such as Forbes.com and contributes to Bustle.com, and is the social media director and a writing instructor for Sackett Street Writers' Workshop.
+She works as a production editor, is a contributing editor to Electric Literature, and has contributed to sites such as Forbes.com and Bustle.com.
+Jennifer is the social media director and a writing instructor for Sackett Street Writers' Workshop.
 Additionally, she freelances as a proofreader/copyeditor/development editor and has written for the urban e-zine AroundHarlem.com and online restaurant review site DinnerReviews.com and has conducted interviews for LitHub, School Library Journal, and Poets & Writers.

 Jennifer was panel organizer and social media manager for We Need Diverse Books, a non-profit organization that sprang to life from the #WeNeedDiverseBooks media campaign to increase minority representation (of all kinds) in literature.
 She is also the creator and host of the podcast Minorities in Publishing.

 Jennifer is the editor of Everyday People: The Color of Life—A Short Story Anthology with Atria Books, an imprint of Simon & Schuster (forthcoming 2018).
 Her short story “The Pursuit of Happiness” was nominated for a Pushcart Prize for 2017 by Newtown Literary Journal.
 Most recently, she's been featured on The Other Stories podcast and had a visual story posted on The Offing's Enumerate section.
 She has been a writer-in-residence at the Jentel Artist Residency Program from April-May 2011, at The Ragdale Foundation in April 2013, at Brush Creek Foundation for the Arts in May 2013, and at Kimmel Harding Nelson Center for the Arts from April-May 2017.